mkmat/CODE-GPSD-3D/README.md

 ## Configuration and box file formats <a name=format>

 The input required by GPSD-3D are (i) coordinates: the center positions of *N* monodisperse or polydisperse spheres, that are located inside a rectangular, periodic box, whose corners are specified by (ii) box geometry: 6 values: xlo,xhi,ylo,yhi,zlo,zhi.
-We offer various file formats, where each of the *N* lines contains the coordinates, and eventually also the radius of a single sphere
+We offer various file formats, where each of the *N* lines contains the coordinates, and eventually also the radii of the individual spheres

 1. x y z (monodisperse system, requires specifying -ro on the command line)
 2. id x y z (monodisperse system, requires specifying -ro on the command line)